-David Morice rewrote Edgar Allen Poe’s poem The Raven in words of one syllable.
+David Morice rewrote Edgar Allan Poe’s poem The Raven in words of one syllable.
 Here is the first stanza:

 Once at twelve on one night’s drear, ’twas while I, weak and tired thought here